canonical/candid/docs/configuration.md

 this identity provider in the list of possible identity providers when performing an interactive login.

-If `require-2fa` is set to `true` candid will require users to present valid 2fa credentials when logging in.
+If `require-mfa` is set to `true` candid will require users to present valid MFA credentials when logging in.

 ### Static identity provider